-Instead - can we compromise between the impossible and the inadequate?
+Can we compromise between the impossible and the inadequate?

-- Can we measure "good testing"? - Test adequacy criteria "score" testing efforts by measuring the completion of test obligations. - Checklists of properties that must be met by test cases.
+- Measure "good testing" - Test adequacy criteria "score" tests by measuring completion of test obligations. - Checklists of properties that must be met by test cases.

 (In)Adequacy Criteria

 - Criteria identify inadequacies in the tests. - If no test reaches a statement, test suite is inadequate for finding faults in that statement. - If we plant a fake fault and no test exposes it, our tests are inadequate at detecting that fault. - Tests may still miss faults, but maximizing criteria shows that tests at least meet certain goals.